African women in engineering: Western Africa

 Ayorkor Korsah is a Ghanaian professor of computer science and robotics at Ashesi University.
 She earned her bachelor's degrees in engineering and computer science from Dartmouth College and her Ph.D. in robotics and artificial intelligence from Carnegie Mellon University.
 She is the co-founder of the African Robotics Network (AFRON) which offers a "$10 Robot Design" challenge.
 With members from 25 countries across Africa, AFRON's mission is to promote collaborations relating to robotics education and research in the continent.

 Funke Opeke is a Nigerian-born electrical engineer who obtained bachelor's and master's degrees from Obafemi Awolowo University and Columbia University, respectively.
 Upon graduation, she worked for Verizon Communications in the Information and Communications technology segment.
 Opeke's primary engineering contribution to Nigeria is founding OneMain Cable Company which provides communication services and network solutions.
 OneMain Cable built the first private open-access cable spanning 7,000 km that connects Portugal to South Africa via connections in several western African companies, including Nigeria.

-Lucy Quist is a Ghanain-British electrical engineer and business executive.
+Lucy Quist is a Ghanaian-British electrical engineer and business executive.
 She graduated from the University of East London with first-class honors in Electrical and Electronic Engineering and pursued an MBA at the Institut Européen d'Administration des Affaires in France.
 Throughout her career, Quist worked at Ford Motor Company, the Royal Bank of Scotland, Millicom International Cellular, Vodafone, and Airtel Ghana.
 Additionally, she contributed to founding Quist Blue Diamond, the Executive Women Network, and FreshPay, a payment service in the Democratic Republic of Congo.
 Quist is currently the managing director at Morgan Stanley and has recently released a book titled "The Bold New Normal: Creating The Africa Where Everyone Prospers (2019) ".
 Some of her accomplishments include being named part of: BBC's Power Women, the 8th Most Influential Public Figures (Ghana Social Media Rankings), Top 50 Women Corporate Leaders in Ghana (WomanRising), 58th Most Influential Person in Ghana, and Ghana's Most Influential Awards (2016).